nodeca/idoit/README.md

 Redis still can be a point of failure, but that's acceptable price for simplicity.
 Of cause you can get a better availability via distributed message buses like RMQ.
 But in many cases it's more important to keep things simple.
-With `ido` you can reuse existing technologies without additional expences.
+With `idoit` you can reuse existing technologies without additional expences.